On arithmetic of the superspecial locus: Acknowledgments

 \section{Acknowledgments}

 The author thanks Professors Ibukiyama and Katsura for their inspiring work \cite{ibukiyama-katsura}, especially Ibukiyama for his interest and discussions.
 He thanks Jiu-Kang~Yu and Wen-Wei Li for helpful discussions.
-The manuscript was prepared during the author's stay at l'Institut des Hautes \'Etudes Scientifiques.
+The manuscript was prepared during the author's stay at l'Institut des Hautes \'Etudes Scientifiques in 2010.
 He acknowledges the institution for kind hospitality and excellent working conditions.
-The author was partially supported by grants NSC 100-2628-M-001-006-MY4 and AS-99-CDA-M01.
+The author was partially supported by the grants NSC 100-2628-M-001-006-MY4 and AS-99-CDA-M01.
+The author thanks the referees for careful reading and helpful comments.